top of page

 Whilst several disciplines and topic specialisms have started to discuss the personal impact on researchers of studying emotionally challenging topics (such as death, poor mental health, and crime) and research projects in this area are mushrooming, there are still only a small number of data driven studies.
 As a new area of research, and emerging field of practice, how the intersection of gender, age, race, ethnicity, class, sexuality, region, nationality and/or dis/diff-ability/neurodiversity impacts on the lived experience of researchers doing this potentially distressing work is also relatively unbroken ground.

 It was in the late 1990s early 2000s, when undertaking research funded by the Home Office in England, that I had my most challenging experience in research.
 The project I was leading was evaluating a counselling and support service for young victim-survivors of rape (aged 14-16) that had been set up by a local police service.
 Whilst I had undertaken a PhD focused on rape support service provision and had worked in the voluntary sector with victim-survivors, I had not at any point been trained on how to look after my own wellbeing, as a researcher or otherwise.
-We didn’t really talk about the possible impacts of our research then, other than the occasional offhand comment by like “now I only watch films with happy endings and no violence against women” because we could no longer cope with violence in entertainment.
+We didn’t really talk about the possible impacts of our research then, other than the occasional offhand comment like ‘now I only watch films with happy endings and no violence against women’ because we could no longer cope with violence in entertainment.
 My worst experience linked to this research was when I was trying to code the victim-survivor’s cases into an SPSS data base, trying to work out if their case was ‘No further Action’, ‘No Crime’, ‘Decision Not to Prosecute’ or ‘Conviction’.
 Not only was the data a confusing mess, but a pessimistic picture of the potential of conviction for these young people was emerging.
 This, coupled with the heart-wrenching interviews where victim-survivors told of the difficulty for them of the police investigation, their sense of being the ones under the microscope and not believed, the acute loneliness and regret for ever reporting felt by some and the hope held by others that they would see their day in court (which I subsequently read they would not), left me devastated.

 I did not know it at the time, but this experience is a clear example of secondary trauma.
 Secondary trauma can include intrusions (e.g. I had and sometimes still have distressed memories linked to this research); avoidance (e.g. I unsuccessfully tried to avoid doing research around gender-based violence); alteration in arousal/reactivity (e.g. I found it very hard to concentrate on the data set to analyse it); and alteration in condition/mood (e.g. I was/am particularly worried about my children’s safety and had/have to proactively prevent myself from being over-protective).